 Our faculty experts will give you remarkable training and the skills you need to:-

-The most recent course with QCs, businesswomen, an overseas government minister, lawyers, teachers and a head teacher offered an average mark of 9.5 which in these tough days is extra-ordinary.
+The most recent course with QCs, businesswomen, an overseas government minister, lawyers and a head teacher offered an average mark of 9.5 which is extra-ordinary.
 The Bar Council and SRA (for Solicitors) accredit the course with full CPD.
 The course is held throughout the year to great acclaim, and we believe that it is truly world class.

 Some unsolicited quotes from emails received recently include: